 Optional.
 The controller ports through which the host can access the volume.
-For port syntax, see "Command syntax" on page 21.
+For port syntax, see "Command syntax" on page 23.
 If this parameter is omitted, all ports are selected.

 Sets the volume size.
 The unit is optional (B represents bytes).
 If base 2 is in use, whether you specify a base-2 or base-10 unit, the resulting size will be in base 2.
-If no unit is specified, the default is the cache block size shown by show cacheparameters.
+If no unit is specified, the default is 512-byte blocks.

 A value less than 4.2MB (4MiB) will be increased to 4.2MB.
 A value greater than 4.2MB will be decreased to the nearest 4.2MB boundary.
-The maximum volume size is 1.5PiB.
-The recommended maximum volume size is half the total capacity of the storage system.
-For example, if the system contains 106 18TB disks, the maximum volume size is 954TB (106 x 18 x 0.5).
+The maximum volume size for virtual storage is 128TiB (140TB).
+The maximum volume size for linear storage is limited by 64-bit addressing, so 8ZiB with 512-byte sectors.

-For an ADAPT disk group, minimum volume size for 8+2 and 8+3 stripe widths is 8GiB.
-Minimum volume size for 16+2 and 16+3 stripe widths is 16GiB.
+For an ADAPT disk group, the minimum volume size for stripe width 8+2 is 8GiB, which includes when the stripe width is not configurable.